Skip to main content Skip to navigation

 The panel members may not be experts in your field but will be able to give you advice from the point of view of an 'interested outsider'.
 They will approach the upgrade interview in a friendly, supportive fashion but be prepared for a serious exploration of your work: this is a formal examination.

-What will the panel ask me?
+What might the panel ask me?

 Questions from the panel will depend of course on your topic area and the approach you have taken but these are questions that are often asked in upgrade interviews: